erickgnclvs/flask-movie-app/README.md

 /delete    /logout

-## PSEUDOCODE
+## Pseudocode

-This is how I started developing it.
+> This is how I started developing it.

 <br>